SandyRodger/launch_school_books/javascript.md

 #### Adding, subtracting and multiplying numbers

 - Same as ruby
-- EXCEPT `%` isn't modulo.
-THere's an edge-case difference which is:
+- EXCEPT `%` isn't precisely equivalent to modulo.
+There's an edge-case difference which is:
-  - remainder (in JS) returns positive when the 1st operand is opsitive, and negative if 1st is negative.
+  - remainder (in JS) returns positive when the 1st operand is po  sitive, and negative if 1st is negative.
 Modulo is this for the 2nd operand.
   - So if either number is negative - bear this in mind.
 Otherwise, forget it.

 ### NaN